 The Bachelor of Arts in Environmental Science is designed for greater flexibility, particularly for those students wishing to accommodate an approved environmental study abroad program.
 Furthermore, it allows students to explore greater breadth and diversity in their academic experiences, interests, and scientific training.

-Students desiring to continue to medical school, veterinary school or graduate programs in the environmental sciences can select from a greater variety of courses related to their field of interest.
+Students desiring careers in environment upon graduation or continuing on to graduate programs can select from a greater variety of courses related to their field of interest.
 With a more customized course selection, students are better prepared for continued study and stronger candidates for admission into competitive schools.

 Career opportunities range from applied ecology, agriculture, forestry, energy resources, water resources, recreation, conservation, ecotourism and environmental education.